spadma3/duck/hardware/ws2812driver/README.md

 This is an attempt to use addressable leds with the duckiebot by means of ATTINY85 as an i2c slave, and 5 WS2812 addressable leds.

 The original duckiebot uses a PWM hat and a custom made PCB that connects to the leds that are on the bumpers.
-Since each LED requires 4 cable this creates a cable clutter, and diffuculties in assembly.
+Since each LED requires 4 cables, this creates a cable clutter, and diffuculties in assembly.

 - ATTINY85 is connected to I2C on RaspberryPI
 - PB3 pin of the ATTINY85 is connected to leds.